priyankadeep/Stripe-Dataset/README.md

 # Stripe Dataset
 Stripe Connect Payout Analysis

-Goal Analyze payout behavior for Stripe Connect platforms, then estimate:
+Goal: Analyze payout behavior for Stripe Connect platforms, then estimate:
 1. Payouts to each country on Jan 1, 2019.
 2. Typical daily payout volume in 2019 from three industries under a given platform count scenario.
 3. Metrics that product and business teams should track to understand progress and behavior.